Peter Perrett

 Peter Albert Neil Perrett (born 8 April 1952) is an English singer, songwriter, musician and record producer.
-He is the singer, rhythm guitarist and principal songwriter for the rock band the Only Ones.
+He is the lead vocalist, rhythm guitarist and principal songwriter for the rock band the Only Ones.

-Prior to forming the Only Ones, who were initially active between 1976 and 1982, Perrett formed England's Glory whose recordings were finally released in 1987.
+Prior to forming the Only Ones, who were initially active between 1976 and 1982, Perrett formed England's Glory, whose recordings were finally released in 1987.
 Following the break-up of the Only Ones, Perrett retreated from public life before forming the One in 1994.
-The Only Ones reformed in 2007, and Perrett released a solo album, How the West Was Won, in 2017.
-Humanworld, his second solo album was released on 7 June 2019.
+The Only Ones reformed in 2007, and Perrett released his debut solo studio album, How the West Was Won, in 2017.
+Humanworld, his second solo studio album, was released on 7 June 2019.
+His third studio album, The Cleansing, was released in 2024.

 Early years

-Peter Albert Neil Perrett was born on 8 April 1952 in Camberwell, south London, Perrett's father was first a police officer in post-war Palestine and then a builder, and his mother was an Austrian Jew.
-Perrett boarded at Bancroft's School, from where he was expelled at the age of 15 for rebellious behaviour.
+Peter Albert Neil Perrett was born on 8 April 1952 in Camberwell, south London.
+Perrett's father was first a police officer in post-war Palestine and then a builder, and his mother was an Austrian Jew.
+Perrett boarded at Bancroft's School, from which he was expelled at the age of 15 for rebellious behaviour.
 He was again expelled from his next school, Haberdashers' Aske's Hatcham College, at age 16.
 He left home after that and learned how to support himself within the London drug scene.

 Prior to forming the Only Ones, Perrett had recorded material with England's Glory in 1973.
 At that time, his singing style was so similar to Lou Reed's that it nearly led NME journalist Nick Kent to believe that he was listening to unreleased Velvet Underground material.
 Although the band did not officially release any material at the time, an album of demos was released in 1987 due to interest in Perrett's next band, the Only Ones.